“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - have a device under your skin that monitors your heart rate and shocks it back into a normal rhythm when needed

-- have a heart trace (ECG) that is irregular
+- have a heart trace (

 - are taking a drug called a proton pump inhibitor (PPI) or start taking it within 7 days of starting treatment